swiftly-solution/documentation/docgen/output/events/gameevents/oninstructorserverhintstop.md

 ---

 # OnInstructorServerHintStop
-This event is triggered when destroys a server/map created hint
+This event is triggered when instructor_server_hint_stop is triggered.
 ::: tabs
 @tab Lua
 ```lua